SCG International Risk: History

 SCG International was established as the Delta Training Center (DTC) in 1996, and has operated as SCG International since 2002.
 Since its founding in 1996, SCG has been operated under the direction of experienced former United States government intelligence officers and military personnel.
 SCG personnel have worked with more than 1,200 clients (including nine Fortune 500 companies) in over 14 countries.
 SCG International provides training and security services to governments, law enforcement and military units, and to private and corporate entities.
 It was one of several private security firms employed following the U.S. invasion of Afghanistan.

 SCG was one of over 60 private security firms employed during the Iraq War and the U.S. invasion of Afghanistan to guard officials and installations, train Iraq's and Afghanistan's new army and police, and provide other support for coalition forces.
 Other executives within the firm came from US Army Special Forces, US Navy SEALs and the USMC.
 The company was bought out by a private party, closed its headquarters in 2012, moved all corporate operations to Abu Dhabi, and is engaged in anti-piracy, foreign military training operations, security and intelligence support contracts.

 Jamie Smith

-Jamie Smith founded SCG in 2002 and was ultimately fired from the company in 2010.
-Prior to 2002, he claimed to work at Blackwater Security Consulting as Vice President.
+Jamie Smith founded SCG in 2002.
+Prior to 2002, he claims to have worked at Blackwater Security Consulting as Vice President.

-Smith claims to have a background as a CIA officer in publications for SCG, although this assertion has been challenged and never independently verified.
+Smith has a background as a CIA officer in publications for SCG, although this assertion has been challenged and never independently verified.